beingfaisal/Car-Showroom-Management-System/README.md

 # Car-Showroom-Management-System
-This application is management system for an ideal car showroom that stores its data on a SQL Server.
+This application is management system for an ideal Automobile Showroom based on .NET Framework and C# Winforms Connected with SQL Server.